marcdinkum/midi_io/README.md

 Easy-to-use C++ abstraction of the PortMidi C library.

-This code uses blocking I/O instead of the default callback method.
+This code uses blocking I/O instead of the default callback method as this is easier to explain to beginning programmers.

-PortMidi is a cross-platform C library for MIDI IO created by Roger Dannenberg https://github.com/rbdannenberg/portmidi
+PortMidi is a cross-platform C library for MIDI IO created by Roger B. Dannenberg https://github.com/rbdannenberg/portmidi

 ---